 Everything is figurable.
-Sincerely, I tell people to get started before they are ready.
+You can start before you are ready.

 I don’t debate with people who say that they are waiting for the right time.
 Waiting must have worked for them.
 Waiting for the right time does not work for me.
 This is why I work on something even if I don’t have the confidence to do it.
 I start on something, big and small, even if I don’t really know how to make it happen.

 I know that I will be able to figure it out.

 I was hired to teach two months before my college graduation.
 I wanted to have a job.
 I wanted to earn my own money.
 But I was no way the best teacher.
 I had no idea how to teach.

 But I knew I will be able to figure it out.